Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 ![Flask icon displays Fizzbuzz tests](../assets/tests__testing-in-node__tests-detected-by-jest-extension.png)

-Just like with Python we can now use VS Code to run our tests and even use breakpoints to inspect and debug the tests.
+Just like with Python, we can now use VS Code to run our tests, and even use breakpoints to inspect and debug them.

 ## Exercise